simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

   (`query`, `fragment`, `form_post`) are allowed, so existing clients are unaffected.
 It can be narrowed, for example to `form_post` only, to protect against browser-swapping attacks (if supported by the client).
+- The encryption key (used to encrypt / decrypt artifacts like authorization codes and refresh tokens) can now optionally be set to a strong, pre-generated `\Defuse\Crypto\Key`, instead of always deriving it from the SimpleSAMLphp secret salt.
+By default, the behavior is unchanged: the secret salt is used as a string password, from which the underlying League OAuth2 library derives the key using a slow key-stretching function (key derivation) on every operation.
+If you instead provide a `\Defuse\Crypto\Key` (serialized to its ASCII-safe string form) via the new option below, that strong key is used directly, skipping the slow derivation and improving encryption / decryption performance.
+Note that changing the encryption key (including switching from the secret salt to a Key, or rotating a Key) invalidates all outstanding encrypted artifacts (existing authorization codes, refresh tokens, and PAR request URIs will be rejected), so only set or change it during a planned maintenance window.

 See the [configuration guide](3-oidc-configuration.md#pushed-authorization-requests-par-and-request-objects) for details.